Battle of the Alamo: Casualties

 According to many accounts of the battle, between five and seven Texians surrendered.
 Incensed that his orders had been ignored, Santa Anna demanded the immediate execution of the survivors.
 Weeks after the battle, stories circulated that Crockett was among those who surrendered.
 Ben, a former United States slave who cooked for one of Santa Anna's officers, maintained that Crockett's body was found surrounded by "no less than sixteen Mexican corpses".
-Historians disagree on which version of Crockett's death is accurate.

-Santa Anna reportedly told Captain Fernando Urizza that the battle "was but a small affair".
+Historians disagree on which version of Crockett's death is accurate.Santa Anna reportedly told Captain Fernando Urizza that the battle "was but a small affair".
 Another officer then remarked that "with another such victory as this, we'll go to the devil".
 In his initial report Santa Anna claimed that 600 Texians had been killed, with only 70 Mexican soldiers killed and 300 wounded.
 His secretary, Ramón Martínez Caro, reported 400 killed.
 Other estimates of the number of Mexican soldiers killed ranged from 60 to 200, with an additional 250–300 wounded.
 Some people, historians, and survivors such as Susanna Dickinson have estimated that over 1,000-1,600 Mexican soldiers were killed and wounded, but it is most likely that total casualties were less than 600.
-Texan Dr. J. H. Barnard who tended the Mexican soldiers reported 300-400 dead and 200-300 wounded.
+Texian Dr. J. H. Barnard who tended the Mexican soldiers reported 300-400 dead and 200-300 wounded.
 Most Alamo historians place the number of Mexican casualties at 400–600.
 This would represent about one quarter of the over 2,000 Mexican soldiers involved in the final assault, which Todish remarks is "a tremendous casualty rate by any standards".
 Most eyewitnesses counted between 182 and 257 Texians killed.
 Some historians believe that at least one Texian, Henry Warnell, successfully escaped from the battle.
-Warnell died several months later of wounds incurred either during the final battle or during his escape as a courier.

-Mexican soldiers were buried in the local cemetery, Campo Santo.
+Warnell died several months later of wounds incurred either during the final battle or during his escape as a courier.Mexican soldiers were buried in the local cemetery, Campo Santo.
 Shortly after the battle, Colonel José Juan Sanchez Navarro proposed that a monument should be erected to the fallen Mexican soldiers.
 Cos rejected the idea.